zendesk/maxwell/docs/docs/producers.md

 # Partitioning
 ***

-Both Kafka and AWS Kinesis support the notion of partitioned streams.
+Kafka, AWS Kinesis/SNS/SQS support the notion of partitioned streams.
-Because they like to make our lives hard, Kafka calls its two units "topics" and "partitions", and Kinesis calls them "streams" and "shards.
+Because they like to make our lives hard, Kafka calls its two units "topics" and "partitions", Kinesis calls them "streams" and "shards", and SNS/SQS calls them "group id".
 They're the same thing, though.
 Maxwell is generally configured to write to N partitions/shards on one topic/stream, and how it distributes to those N partitions/shards can be controlled by `producer_partition_by`.